770-8 DEEMING INCOME AND RESOURCES

 11. Verification of Sponsor's Resources and Income

 The alien is responsible for obtaining the information and documentation necessary to calculate the deemed income and resource amounts.
 The caseworker must help the alien obtain the verification, if necessary.
-INSImmigration and Naturalization Service, through SAVESystematic Alien Verification for Entitlements, can provide the sponsor(s) and Form I-864 signatories name, address, and SSNSocial Security Number
+INSImmigration and Naturalization Service, through SAVESystematic Alien Verification for Entitlements, can provide the sponsor(s) and Form I-864 signatories name, address, and SSNSocial Security Number.

 While awaiting verification, the sponsored alien is ineligible and considered an excluded household member.
-See ATAPAlaska Temporary Assistance Program MSManual Section 750-2.
+See ATAPAlaska Temporary Assistance Program MS 750-2.
 In this situation, the deemed income and resources are not considered available in determining the eligibility and benefit level of the remaining household members.
 If the same sponsor is responsible for the entire household, the entire household is ineligible until the required sponsor(s) and Form I-864 signatories' information is provided and/or verified.

 1. Income Deeming